thechrisroberts/glossy/readme.txt

 Visit the Glossy settings in the Dashboard sidebar and configure as desired

 == Changelog ==

+= 2.3.3 =
+* Updated to work with the latest version of Tippy.

+= 2.3.2 =
+* Fixed some errors with CSV import/export

 = 2.3.1 =
 * Tweak so processed shortcodes won't be recognized if wrapped in double brackets - ie, [[glossy]] - often used for demonstration purposes.